-Surgery at UT Medical Center Main OR
+Surgery at UT Medical Center

-- After the recovery room, you will go to Phase 3 Recovery. - Your nurse will go over discharge instructions with you and your coach that came with you to surgery. - The nurse will give your prescriptions to your coach, and your coach can fill them in the outpatient pharmacy on the main floor of the hospital before leaving. - Most patients stay in Phase 3 Recovery for a few hours and then discharge home.
+- After the recovery room, you will go to Phase 3 Recovery. - When you are ready to be discharged home, your nurse will go over discharge instructions with you and your coach that came with you to surgery. - Your new prescriptions will be sent to the medical center's outpatient pharmacy on the main floor of the hospital to for pick-up before leaving. - Most patients stay in Phase 3 Recovery for a few hours and then discharge home.